melissa-perez/FlashCards/README.md

 ### App Description
 FlashCards v3 has more functionality.
 The user can now keep any created cards upon the next app launch.
 FlashCards uses the persistence library Room to store cards locally on the phone.
 When more than one flash card is present, users are allowed to cycle through using the next arrow at the bottom of the screen.

+Furthermore, users can delete cards they no longer want by clicking the trash icon.
+Cards will not longer be shown sequentially but in a random order.
+And users are able to edit and create cards that contain multiple choice answers as they browse their deck of cards.

 Empty file icon credits to: Darius Dan of flaticon.com